devcontainers/spec/docs/specs/supporting-tools.md

 A dev container command line interface (CLI) that implements this specification.
 It is in development in the [devcontainers/cli](https://github.com/devcontainers/cli) repo.

-### Dev Containers extension CLI
+### VS Code extension CLI

-There is a Dev Containers extension [`devcontainer` CLI](https://code.visualstudio.com/docs/remote/devcontainer-cli) which may be installed within the Dev Containers extension or through the command line.
+VS Code has a [CLI](https://code.visualstudio.com/docs/remote/devcontainer-cli) which may be installed within the Dev Containers extension or through the command line.

 ### Visual Studio Code Dev Containers